Is fruit fattening?

 Things to know about fruit:

-- ALL fruits are good for you.
+ALL fruits are good for you.
 There are no BAD fruits.
-Some fruits are naturally higher in sugar than others but it's slow-burning sugar.
+Some fruits are naturally higher in sugar than others.

-- Yes, fruit has sugar.
-And it's called fructose, which is slow burning and reacts differently in your body when packaged in a whole piece of fruit.
+While fruit does have sugar (called fructose), it is a naturally slow burning sugar and reacts differently in your body when packaged in a whole piece of fruit.
 Where sugar comes from matters.

 When 50% of Aussie's aren't meeting the very basic recommendation to eat 1-2 pieces of fruit each day, our problem is not that we eat too much fruit, it's that we don't eat enough.